Rectangle & Room Area

 4. Material Estimation (Drywall, Plywood, Insulation)

-• Sheet Goods: Materials like drywall, plywood, and rigid insulation are typically sold in standard rectangular sheets (e.g., 4' x 8' = 32 sq ft).
-Calculating the square footage of the area you need to cover allows you to determine how many sheets to purchase.
+Sheet goods are sold in standard sizes (e.g., 4' × 8' = 32 sq ft).
+Dividing the area to cover by the sheet size tells you how many sheets to buy.

 5. Real Estate Context